RedefiningReality/NAC-Jack/README.md

 # NAC-Jack
 Shark Jack payloads for testing exposed RJ45 (ethernet) ports and dealing with port security.

+### Overview
+- rerun.sh → add to the end of other scripts to rerun payload on network change without rebooting Shark Jack
+- get-subnet.sh → plug Shark Jack into port and save subnet to file
+- get-mac.sh → get MAC address of device (plug into device)
+- spoof-mac.sh → spoof MAC address of device (plug into network)
+- scan.sh → basic nmap scans
+- hunt-subnet-c2.sh → look for critical subnet, and if found, change colour and connect to cloud C2 for remote access

 ## Fixing colour issues in Shark Jack cable
 Full credit to [this forum post](https://forums.hak5.org/topic/58286-shark-jack-cable-led-bug/)
 Change the following lines at the bottom of `/usr/bin/LED`: